 A time format qualifier defines a field specification for the time (or date and time) that the IBM Informix product reads or prints.
 This section describes what a field specification means for the print operation.
-For a description of what a field specification means for the read operation, see "Field specification for reading a DATE value" on page 2-13.
-For information about end-user formats, see "End-user formats" on page 1-13.
+For a description of what a field specification means for the read operation, see "Field specification for reading a DATE value" on page 2-11.

-When an IBM Informix product uses an end-user format to print a string from an internal format, the field specification defines the number of characters to print as output.
+When an IBM Informix product uses a display format to print a string from an internal format, the field specification defines the number of characters to print as output.
 This field specification has the following syntax.